1. cuObjClient API Specification#

 Notes:

-• Call after all I O operations on this memory have completed.
+• Call this API after all I/O operations on this memory have completed.

 • ptr must match the address used in cuMemObjGetDescriptor().

-Gets the maximum callback size for registered memory.
+Gets the maximum callback size for a memory pointer.

 ssize_t cuMemObjGetMaxRequestCallbackSize(void* ptr);